 7.3.4 The strength and materials of the flush deck scuttles parts are governed by applicable requirements specified in 7.2.2.3 and 7.2.2.4.
-As regards attachment of flush deck scuttles in glass-reinforced plastic ships, refer to requirements of 7.2.2.5.
+As regards attachment of flush deck scuttles in fiber-reinforced plastic ships, refer to 7.2.2.5.